macktron/macktron.github.io/index.markdown

 * The **Greens/EFA** and **The Left** are often located close to each other in the similarity maps, which means they tend to vote in similar ways.
 * The same goes for **S&D** and **Renew Europe**.
-* On the other hand, the **IDG** is usually far from the other groups.
+* On the other hand, the **IDG** is usually far from the other groups, especially The Left.
 This shows they vote very differently, which fits with their position as a right-wing, nationalist group.
 * **Non-attached members** (NI) also tend to be far from the rest.
 These members don't belong to any formal political group and often represent very different or unique national parties, so their voting behavior is harder to group.
 * From 2005 to 2019, the positions of most groups remain steady.
 But starting in 2020, we see groups beginning to spread apart more.
 In particular, **IDG** and **EPP** move away from each other. **REG** also shifts away from the center.
 This shift happens around the time of the **COVID-19 pandemic**, which brought many new laws and decisions.
 The differences in how groups responded, for example on lockdowns, vaccine strategies, or EU-wide recovery plans, [likely made these divisions stronger](https://ecfr.eu/publication/europes-invisible-divides/)🌐.